Clark Gesner: Musical theatre

 Gesner's second Broadway musical, The Utter Glory of Morrissey Hall, was much less successful.
 It closed at the Mark Hellinger Theatre after seven previews and one regular performance.

 The Jello Is Always Red, a musical revue of cabaret songs with book, music and lyrics by Gesner, was staged off-Broadway in New York in 1998 by The York Theatre Company.
 The show played from June 3 to 28, 1998 at the York Theatre, lasting 11 previews and 21 regular performances.

 Animal Fair, a show with book, music and lyrics by Gesner, is a series of vignettes that depict everyday animals in human situations.
 It premiered in 1990 at the Denver Center Theatre and was subsequently produced by Brooklyn's Gallery Players in 2001.

 The Bloomers, a musical with music and lyrics by Gesner, and book by Garet Scott based on The Letter by Somerset Maugham, was first produced in May 2000 at the off-off-Broadway Red Room.

 Among Gesner's other works is a yet-to-be-produced musical based on the cartoon character Betty Boop.
 Gesner collaborated with Garet Scott on several off-off-Broadway movie parodies, including Down!
 Down!
-Down!
-Thirty Second To Hell, A Town Called Shame, and Bongo Fever.
+Down!, Thirty Seconds To Hell, A Town Called Shame, and Bongo Fever.

 Some of Gesner's well known compositions include "The Ivy League Look", a song for the Triangle Club, and "Little Known Facts", a musical number from You're a Good Man, Charlie Brown.

 As an actor, Gesner performed regionally in theatre productions, including 1776, Lend Me a Tenor, and Carnival!, among others.
 He sang on the original concept album of You're a Good Man, Charlie Brown as Linus van Pelt and sang with Barbara Minkus on four bonus tracks on the original cast recording of the Off-Broadway cast of You're a Good Man, Charlie Brown.